mgsosna/mattsosna.com/_posts/data_engineering/2023-02-04-SQL-Riddles.md

 ---

 ## Dependent vs. independent filters
 I came across this one recently.
-The goal of the query is to filter out all rows that meet _any one_ of three conditions.
-In the table below, for example, let's say that we want to only return active users, i.e., ones who _have_ logged in during the last 28 days, _have_ posted before, and are _not_ a new account.
+The goal of the query is to **remove all rows that meet _any one_ of three conditions.** In the table below, for example, let's say that we want to only return active users, i.e., ones who _have_ logged in during the last 28 days, _have_ posted before, and are _not_ a new account.

 | **user_id** |**no_login_l28**| **has_never_posted** | **is_new_account** |
 | -- | -- |